jnunyez/synchronization/README.md

           * NFD, SRO and Silicom can live in their own namespaces
           * Silicom operand should live in a different namespace than silicom operator.
 -->
 1. We are going to use the namespace we create to install the operator from the OperatorHub and bind an operatorGroup to that object too.
 We select the namespace from the operatorhub console.
 However, note that to allow the installation in the selected namespace.
-NodeFeature Discovery operator should be preferably installed to automate the labelling of the nodes equipped with a Silicom Time Sync card.
+NodeFeature Discovery operator should be preferably installed (before or after you install the Silicom STS operator) to automate the labelling of the nodes equipped with a Silicom Time Sync card.
 The current version requires NodeFeature Discovery to coexists in the same namespace as Silicom TimeSync operator.

-* select No additional labels
+  * select *No additional labels* in **Labels**
-* select `No restrictions' in Default network policy.
+  * select *No restrictions* in **Default network policy**
 <!--it is required that i) the operator must be a member of an operatorgroup that selects one namespace (ownNamespace or singlenamespace).
       - Operator is considered to be a member of an operatorgroup if 1) CSV of the operator is installed in the same namespace as the operator group, 2) install mode in CSV support the namespaces targetted by the [operator group][1]
 -->